-Failure to properly label a food product containing a major food allergen will deem it misbranded under the FFDCA and may result in the product being subject to a recall.
+Failure to properly label a food product containing a major food allergen will result in the food being deemed misbranded under the FFDCA and may result in the product being subject to a recall.
 Undeclared allergens are the leading cause of recalls in the United States.
 Furthermore, a company and its management may be subject to civil sanctions, criminal penalties, or both under the FFDCA if one of its packaged food products does not comply with the FALCPA labeling requirements.
 FDA may also request seizure of food products where the label of the product does not conform to FALCPA's requirements.